jjinux/pyweek32-neverending/README.md

 * I built the game with two of my kids, Giovanni and Greggory.

 * I walked them through building some of the initial screen elements.
-Then, I built all the hard parts like the `Geography` class and `TimedWorkflow`.
+Then, I built all the hard parts like the `Geography` class and `TimedWorkflowExample`.

 Limitations: